healthchecks/healthchecks/templates/docs/api.md

 `POST SITE_ROOT/api/v1/checks/<uuid>`

 Updates an existing check.
 All request parameters are optional.
-The check is updated only with the supplied request parameters.
-If any parameter is omitted, its value is left unchanged.
+If you omit  any parameter, SITE_NAME will leave its value unchanged.

 ### Request Parameters